ALaks96/SMS_spam_detection/README.md

-# SMS_spam_detection
+# SMS spam detection

-This project was the final evaluation of my Python class at Polytechnique.
-My goal was to create a classifier to detect spams in sms using two methodologies.
-First methodology was to use feature engineering and XGBoost.
-Second methodology was a classic approach to use NLP methods associated to a Naïve bayes classifier.
+This project was the final evaluation of my Python class at Polytechnique that I developed with a colleague and friend.

+Our goal was to create a classifier to detect spams in sms using two methodologies.

+**First methodology** :  Use feature engineering (regex to detect smileys, uppercase words, etc.) which we passed to an XGBoost classifier.

+**Second methodology** : Classic approach to use NLP methods (TF-IDF, Bag of words, pre-processing) associated to a Naïve bayes classifier.